doug-martin/nestjs-query/CONTRIBUTING.md

 ### Bug Reports

-Bug reports are essential to the success of this libary, please follow these guidelines:
+Bug reports are essential to the success of this library, please follow these guidelines:
 * A single bug report per issue
   * Multiple bugs per issue makes it difficult to prioritize and track progress.
   * Contributors will most likely end up splitting your bug report up into multiple fixes, if you can save them some time by splitting your report up beforehand it is greatly appreciated.